kgdunn/pid-book/univariate-review/what-is-variability.rst

 	-	Production disturbances:

-		- external conditions change (ambient temperature, humidity)
+		- external conditions change, such as ambient temperature, or humidity, and
-		- pieces of plant equipment break down, wear out and are replaced
+		- pieces of plant equipment break down, wear out and are replaced.

 		.. image:: ../figures/concepts/variation/variation-spikes.png
 			:scale: 60
 			:align: center

-	-	:index:`Feedback control <single: feedback control>` systems introduce variability in your process, in order to reduce variability in another part of the process (think of what a :ref:`feedback control system <univariate_feedback_and_variability>` does)
+	-	:index:`Feedback control <single: feedback control>` systems introduce variability in your process, in order to reduce variability in another part of the process.
+Think of what a :ref:`feedback control system <univariate_feedback_and_variability>` does.
+See page 222 or page 879 of the freely available `textbook by Dr. Thomas Marlin <http://pc-textbook.mcmaster.ca>`_ for visual illustrations.

-		..
-See Marlin textbook, p 880 and p222 for illustrations and concepts

-	-	Operating staff: introduce variability into a process in feedback manner (i.e. they react to process upsets) or in a feedforward manner, for example, to preemptively act on the process to counteract a known disturbance.
+	-	Operating staff: introduce variability into a process in feedback manner (i.e. they react to process upsets) or in a feed-forward manner, for example, to preemptively act on the process to counteract a known disturbance.
+By doing so they introduce variability into a process.

-All this variability, although a good opportunity to keep us process engineers employed, comes at a price as described next.
+All this variability, although a good opportunity to keep many of use employed, comes at a price as described next.

 The high cost of variability in your final product
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~